 Commonly Asked Questions

-You can create a healthier version of aioli at home with just a few ingredients and a blender.
+You can make healthy homemade aioli with just a few ingredients and a blender.
 Combine one cup of fat-free Greek yogurt, 1 clove of garlic, 1 teaspoon of lemon juice, ¾ teaspoon of chopped dill (optional) and salt & pepper to taste.
+There you have it, it’s so easy to make aioli.